 mid-May to mid-June.

-Bermuda's not actually in the Caribbean, but the best time to visit the island - 700 miles off the Florida coast, is in the summertime.
+Bermuda's not in the Caribbean, but the best time to visit the island - about 1,000 miles off the Florida coast in the Atlantic - is in the summertime.
 From June to October, the pink-sand beaches sprawl in temperatures of around 30C, with long daylight hours, low rainfall and warm seas around 25C.